top of page

 A grinding noise from the wheel usually indicates more advanced damage.

-• Caused by worn internal components such as rolling elements or races
+• This sound is caused by worn internal components such as rolling elements or races.

 If a grinding noise is present, the wheel bearing should be inspected as soon as possible.